sakloui/jorban-martysmods.github.io/docs/shader-repositories/immerse/configuring-immerse-shaders.md

 ## **Step 1: Installing the Shader**

-Click on the iMMERSE Pro ReGrade shader and enable it.
+Click on the `iMMERSE Pro ReGrade [MartysMods_REGRADE.fx]` shader and enable it.
 Once you do, all of its options will appear.
 The following steps will show each parameter and what they do.

 ---